-Despite being stable over time, the ORSCC does have ongoing risks which require constant vigilance, as identified above.
+Despite being stable over time, the ORSCC has ongoing risks which require constant vigilance, as identified above.
 In response to these risks, the ORSCC is continuing to implement enhanced security measures at the Court - both physical and IT security.
 These investments enable the ORSCC to increase its security posture and to properly address security vulnerabilities.
+As well, the ORSCC continues to monitor the risks related to the COVID-19 pandemic.

 The failure of aging legacy IT systems remains a key risk for the ORSCC.
-The ORSCC dedicates resources (both human and financial) to maintain its asset base and ensures that the core assets which support the Court Administration program are replenished.
+The ORSCC dedicates resources (both human and financial) to maintain its asset base and ensures that the core assets which support the ORSCC's Core Responsibility are replenished.
 Investment planning is key in planning for these infrastructure investments.
 Progress is achieved by ensuring that resources are allocated to maintaining these systems (back-up operations, updated tools and ongoing monitoring systems).
 As well, regular threat and risk assessments are conducted and business continuity plans are being developed.